mrcavalcanti/mosaicoo/docs/sources/troubleshooting/_index.md

 ## FAQs

-Check out the [FAQ section](https://community.grafana.com/c/howto/faq) on the Grafana Community page for answers to frequently asked questions.
+Check out the [FAQ section](https://community.grafana.com/c/howto/faq) on the Mosaicoo Community page for answers to frequently asked questions.